How do I cancel my membership ?

 And because Course doesn’t curate reviews or sell advertising, SEO, featured listings or any other services... there’s no conflict of interest or incentive to hold good reviews hostage...or any reason to buy, sell or solicit fake reviews.

-The only person affected by a negative review on Course is the person giving the negative review since their reviews are used only to determine which restaurants are recommended specifically for them.
+The only person affected by a negative review on Course is the person giving the negative review because the only person affected by your ratings are you.

 Course was designed to increase everyone’s chances of finding more restaurants they love...and in turn, encourage more people to frequent more restaurants than they ever have before.